Skip to main content

 Archive github project

 1. A confirmation dialog will appear.
 Click Archive if you want to move forward.
-Confirmed unarchive box

-Unarchive a linked Github integration
+Unarchive a Linked Github Integration (Project-level)

 info